ssube/packit/README.md

 #### Binary Results

-Interpret the response as an integer.
+Interpret the response as a boolean, yes or no.

 #### Integer Results